Zaiyugi/spyceless/README.md

 Identifier
 -----------
-Associated a std::string name with a Literal.
+Associates a std::string name with a Literal.
 Variables are created using this class.

 Ast
 ----